nareshkv5/Kodekloud/kodekloud 2.0/kubernetes.md

 Run a dummy command echo Welcome to xfusioncorp!.
 Ensure restart policy is OnFailure.

+a) For the above one we have to create a yaml file which is as below and apply that yaml file or we can use the imperative command.
+If we have to pass command we should use -- and then pass the arguments as below imperative command.

 ```
- kubectl create cj  xfusion --image=nginx:latest --schedule='*/12 * * * *' -- "echo Welcome to xfusioncorp!"
+ kubectl create cj  xfusion1 --image=nginx:latest --schedule='*/12 * * * *' -- "/bin/sh" "-c" "echo Welcome to xfusioncorp!"
 ```
-a) For the above one we have to create a yaml file which is as below and apply that yaml file

 ```
 apiVersion: batch/v1